Projects

 FairSpirit is exploring several approaches to launching basic income initiatives.
 Key elements of these efforts include a bottom-up strategy and the potential for large-scale expansion.

 Through the GoodDollar system, it is possible to distribute GoodDollars as basic income to specific groups.
-In collaboration with the HelpGhana foundation, we are investigating the possibilities of starting an initial group in Ghana.
-We are also seeking partnerships with other development organizations to explore the creation of additional basic income groups.
+In collaboration with the Compassion for Humanity, we are starting an initial seed group in Ghana.
+Together with the Friends of Usambara Society we are working on a similar setup in Tanzania.
+We are also seeking partnerships with other development organizations to explore the creation of additional basic income seed groups.

 GoodDollar by Country